phip1611/generic-netlink-user-kernel-rust/README.md

 - the user program sends a string to the kernel via generic netlink and receives the returned message

 ## How does generic netlink work?
-Although netlinks is one of the nicer interfaces for communicating between user and kernel in Linux it's still quite tough.
+Although netlink is one of the nicer interfaces for communicating between user and kernel in Linux it's still quite tough.
 My understanding isn't perfect either.
 But my findings are:
 1) Linux offers Netlink as IPC interface between userland and kernel (I think Linux has some kind of netlink router internally that does all the magic)